massung/erlang_oauth_web/README.markdown

       wf:content_type("text/plain"),
       Token.

-The empty list in the example above is an optional list of {Key,Value} tuples that are passed to the provider in the POST, giving the provider more information about the token request.
+The empty list in sync_send_event/3 is an optional list of {Key,Value} tuples that are passed to the provider in the POST, giving the provider more information about the token request.
 For example, Google requires a "scope" parameter be passed in, detailing what features the application will be using, which will be presented to the user for them to authenticate.
+We pass in the session Pid to oauth_fsm:start_link/1 so that when the session dies, so does the FSM.

 ### User Login/Authentication